 Where to Stay on the Magnificent Mile

-With more than 70 hotels along this famous street, you’re sure to find something that suits your traveling style and other travelers in your group.
-Choose from budget hotels, luxury resorts, mid-range options, and even vacation rentals along N. Michigan Ave, State St, and other Chicago streets.
+With more than 70 hotels along this famous street, you will surely find something that suits your traveling style and other travelers in your group.
+Choose from budget hotels, luxury resorts, mid-range options, and vacation rentals along N. Michigan Ave, State St, and other Chicago streets.

 The Whitehall Hotel